dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 and tear it down with `docker-compose down`, or `docker-compose down --volumes` to also remove the volumes.

 ## Next steps
-I still have a more to learn about containers, such as how best to use them in production.
-A simple way is to use `docker-compose` on a server, or use a project like [exoframe][4].
+There's a lot more to learn about containers, including how best to use them in production.
+A straightforward way is to use `docker-compose` on a server, or use a project like [exoframe][4].
 More comprehensive tools exist to manage, scale and orchestrate containers, such as Kubernetes, Swarm, Nomad, and ECS, but they can come with a steep learning curve.

 [1]: https://hub.docker.com/